Chest / Lungs Conditions and Diagnoses

 Bronchiolitis

 Bronchiolitis usually begins as a cold, often with symptoms of fever, runny nose or nasal stuffiness, and poor appetite or difficulty with sucking in infants.
-After 2 to 4 days, the virus spreads to the bronchioles, causing irritation and narrowing of these air passages.
+After two to four days, the virus spreads to the bronchioles, causing irritation and narrowing of these air passages.
 This results in a whistling sound (wheeze) when breathing out.

-Bronchiolitis is usually mild and the child gets better after 3 or 4 days.
+Bronchiolitis is usually mild, and the child gets better after three or four days.
 However, sometimes the infection is more serious and admission to a hospital is required.

 Isolation precautions